ccsosa/salmon_quant/README.md

 # System requirements:
 - Linux server (more than 200 GB of RAM is suggested)
 - SLURM
+- Create a folder with the following structure

 # Requirements for DEG
 - Define groups with at least two samples!